Parsoa/SVDSS/README.md

 To extract SFS run:

 ```
-SVDSS search --index GRCh38.fmd --bam smoothed.bam --workdir $PWD
+SVDSS search --index GRCh38.fmd --bam smoothed.bam > specifics.txt
 ```

-This step produces a number of `solution_batch_<i>.assembled.sfs` files in the working directory.
-These files include the coordinates of SFS relative to the reads they were extracted from.
+This writes to stdout the list of specific strings.
+The output includes the coordinates of SFS relative to the reads they were extracted from.

 ### Call SVs

 We are now ready to call SVs.
-Run (note that the input `.bam` must be sorted and indexed using `samtools` before running this):
+Run (note that the input `.bam` must be the same used in the search step and must be indexed using `samtools`):

 ```
-SVDSS call --reference GRCh38.fasta --bam smoothed.bam --workdir $PWD --threads 16
+SVDSS call --reference GRCh38.fasta --bam smoothed.bam --sfs specifics.txt --threads 16 > calls.vcf
 ```

 You can filter the reported SVs by passing the `--min-sv-length` and `--min-cluster-weight` options.
 These options control the minimum length and minimum number of supporting superstrings for the reported SVs.
 Higher values for `--min-cluster-weight` will increase precision at the cost of reducing recall.
 For a diploid 30x coverage sample, `--min-cluster-weight 2` produced the best results in our experiments.
 For a haploid 30x sample, instead, `--min-cluster-weight 4` produced the best results.

-This commands output two files in the working directory: `svs_poa.vcf` that includes the SV calls and `poa.sam` which includes alignments of POA contigs to the reference genome (these POA consensus are used to call SVs).
+This commands output the calls to stdout.
+Additionally, you can output the alignments of POA contigs against the reference genome (these POA consensus are used to call SVs) using the `--poa` option.

 ### Snakemake workflow